Lycorma imperialis

 Lycorma imperialis is a planthopper indigenous to parts of China and Indo-Malaysia.
-L. imperialis was originally discovered in 1846 by Adam White and has one recognized non-nominate subspecies, L. i. punicea.
+L. imperialis was originally discovered in 1846 by Adam White.
 L. imperialis has undergone a number of reclassifications since its discovery and is one of four species in the genus Lycorma.
 L. imperialis follows a hemimetabolous life cycle and will undergo a series of nymphal stages (instars) before maturing to an adult.

-Lycorma imperialis and L. i. punicea are referred to as "lanternflies" or "lantern bugs" due to their crimson hindwings and their forewings, which can range from blue green to brick red.
-They do not, however, emit light.
+Lycorma imperialis is referred to as a "lanternfly" or "lantern bug" due to its crimson hindwings and itsforewings, which can range from blue green to brick red.
+It do not, however, emit light.
 L. imperialis can cause substantial damage to agricultural industries due to its specialized, sap sucking mouthparts and the resulting mold that develops from its honeydew excrement.

 Taxonomy

 Lycorma imperialis is a species in the genus Lycorma, in the planthopper family Fulgoridae, subfamily Aphaeninae.
 Species within this genus are found in Asia.
 L. imperialis was originally described by Adam White in 1846, and was classified as Aphana imperialis.
 The entomologist John O. Westwood reclassified the species as Aphaena imperialis in 1848, and Francis Walker described the species again in 1858 under the name Aphaena placabilis, a junior synonym.
 Following the establishment of the genus Lycorma in 1863, the species was reclassified once more by Carl Stål to Lycorma imperialis.

-Lycorma imperialis has one recognized subspecies in addition to the nominate subspecies and one former subspecies that is no longer taxonomically valid.
+Lycorma imperialis had two former subspecies that are no longer recognized.
 L. i. placabilis was initially classified as a subspecies of L. imperialis, but this classification was removed in 1996.
-Lycorma punicea (originally described as Lystra punicea by Frederick William Hope, 1843) was initially classified as a separate species but was reclassified as L. i. punicea, a subspecies, in 1963.
-Taxonomic classification places three other species (L. delicatula, L. meliae, and L. olivacea) as closely related to L. imperialis.
+Lycorma punicea (originally described as Lystra punicea by Frederick William Hope, 1843) was initially classified as a subspecies but was reclassified as a separate species.
+Taxonomic classification places three other species (L. delicatula, L. meliae, and L. punicea) as closely related to L. imperialis.